UrbanCode/Informatica-UCD/README.md

     your own changes to the plugin.

 ### History
+    Vesrion 29
+        PR #37 - The Import Objects step runs commands one at a time in a bash script.
+This solves an issue around running large pmrep command files.
     Vesrion 28
         PR #34 - Added Deploy Multiple Deployment Groups step.
     Version 27